mgoloshchapov/Portfolio/projects/DMC.md

   </p>
 </p>

 At each iteration of DMC the pligrims diffuse and implement birth/death step.
-Here is the visualization of pligrims life cycles in the double well potential:
+Here is the visualization of pligrims lives in the double well potential: